The 2019-2020 Environmental Health Sciences Scholar knows fate plays best when it’s in your own hands

 Since epigenetics is a relatively new field of study, Ji has an opportunity to put her stake in the ground.
 “With the resources and collaborators available to her at UC Davis, Hong is poised to become a leader in this area,” Miller says.

 Like other environmental health scientists, Ji says she does what she does out of pure curiosity to better understand how the body works.
 While making scientific discoveries is important to her, what truly drives her is much bigger and consequential.

 “I want to translate my research to real life.
 If any of my discoveries turn into something to help prevent, intervene or treat a disease, condition or negative impact of air pollution, that would be very rewarding,” says Ji.
 “My ultimate goal is helping children.”

 Jennifer Biddle is a science writer and video producer at the UC Davis Environmental Health Sciences Center.
-She’s the producer of the feature-length documentary Waking Up to Wildfires, which will air on PBS in 2019.
+She produced of the feature-length documentary Waking Up to Wildfires, which aired on PBS in 2019.